 - The Sega shooter Confidential Mission 2nd stage is set on a train which not surprisingly forces the heroes on top of the train in few occasions

-- Luis of Grand Theft Auto IV: The Ballad of Gay Tony jumps aboard an El Train in order to steal one of the cars.
+- Luis in Grand Theft Auto IV: The Ballad of Gay Tony jumps aboard an El Train in order to steal one of the cars.
 He has to shoot his way past half of the LCPD to reach the front.

 - The Legend of Zelda: Spirit Tracks features a train-top battle as part of the final boss fight.